 However, the production of representations, and their subsequent consumption, is socially patterned.
 Thus there is a profoundly sociological element to debates and discussions such as #oscarssowhite, ‘class ceilings’ in acting, and sexism in the music industry.
 Here it is vital to develop the existing body of sociological work grappling with the social patterning and social inequality in production, representation and consumption of culture.

-Connecting roduction, onsumption and epresentation
+Connecting Production, Consumption and Representation

 Sociological engagements with these issues begin more broadly than the specifics of the cultural industries.
 We can see in Wilkinson and Pickett (2009), Stiglitz et al (2009), Dorling (2014) and Piketty (2014) a reorientation within social science towards social patterns of inequality and the variety of consequences stemming from unequal modes of social organisation.
 The academic discussion generated by this type of work, in particular by Piketty’s Capital, has stressed the need for perspectives on gender, ethnicity and social class, beyond inequalities of income or wealth (Piachaud 2014).
 Here culture is implicated as both an explanatory factor and a site for the replication of social inequality, highlighting the importance of connecting those occupations ‘making’ culture and broader questions of inequality.
 The intersection of making and consuming is an especially important site for research interest.